wistefan/tmforum-poc/doc/federated-catalog/README.md

 Since the Federated Catalog is mixing IAM with its datamodel, some kind of user-federation between the systems will be required.

-There are (as of now) 3 potential sources of users:
+There are (as of now) three potential sources of users:

 ### Federated Catalog without IAM